petrepopescu21/wpalpinexdebug/README.md

 2. Alpine
 3. PHP
 4. Phpmyadmin ( if using Local Database )
+5. Xdebug (with its profiler enabled, outputting to /home/LogFiles/)

 ## How to configure to use Azure Database for MySQL with web app
 1. Create a Web App for Containers